Background pattern

 • other infectious diseases (for example, griseofulvin);

-• high blood pressure in the blood vessels of the lungs (bosentan);
+• high blood pressure in the pulmonary blood vessels (bosentan);

-• medicines containing ciclosporin
+• medications containing cyclosporine

-Your doctor will prescribe another type of contraceptive before starting treatment with these medicines.
+Your doctor will prescribe another type of contraceptive before starting treatment with these medications.

 Dolna can be used again approximately 2 weeks after the end of this treatment.
-See section 2.1 “When Not to Use Dolna”.
+See section 2.1 "When not to use Dolna".

-Consult your doctor or pharmacist before taking any medicine.
+Consult your doctor or pharmacist before taking any medication.

 Laboratory Tests